-If we consider you to be of no fixed abode e.g. you are moving on a regular basis between different addresses, residing in a touring caravan etc, you may be awarded points in this category.
+If we consider you to be of no fixed abode e.g. you are residing in non permanent accommodation or moving on a regular basis between different addresses, you may be awarded points in this category.

 Medical or social needs points may apply to your application.
 Sharing amenities and lacking amenities points can apply to your application at the discretion of the Senior Housing Officer.